 For an overview of our goals for this legislative session and in-depth articles on each, see the "Legislative Priorities" panel.
 As each important river-related bill or program progresses, we'll post updates below.
 Please take a moment to bookmark us as your go-to source for legislative news impacting the Mississippi River.

 Join us!
-Sign up to be a River Protector to receive legislative email action alerts and our e-newsletter, Mississippi Messages.
+Sign up to be a River Guardian to receive legislative email action alerts and our e-newsletter, Mississippi Messages.

 "When people like [FMR director] Whitney Clark and Steve Morse call out the Minnesota Legislature for a 'full frontal assault' on the state’s traditions of environmental stewardship, for an 'unprecedented' trashing of established and accepted practice, it’s time to take notice," writes Ron Meador in MINNPost.
 We couldn't agree more.